Wednesday, April 29, 2015

 Another funny moment that comes to mind was back in the fifth grade.
-We had to write a poem for class and get up in front of everyone and read it.
-When it was Danny's turn, he reluctantly walked up to the front of the class and before he ever started reading his poem that funny strain came over his face and then he uncontrollably started the famous pelvic thrust.
+We had to write a poem for school and get up in front of the class and read it.
+When it was Danny's turn he reluctantly walked up to the front of the class and before he ever got a word out that funny strain came over his face and he uncontrollably started thrusting at the hips like a rock star.
 I could always tell when it was about to happen.
 There would always be a small hesitation and then his lips would sort of tighten up right before the emotions came busting out of him.
 On that particular day in class, our buddy Victor who was sitting in the back, yelled out, "PUMP IT DANNY, PUMP IT!"
 We were falling out of our chairs laughing and the teacher made Danny to go sit down and we all had to put our head down on the desk while she took Victor to the office.
 At recess we all got together to find out what happened to Victor.
-He had gotten sent home with a note and his parents had to come up there and talk to the principal the next day.
+He had been sent home and his parents had to come up there and talk to the principal the next day.
 From that point on Danny was known as "PUMP-IT" Danny.